sdoylelambda/ios-message-board/README.md

     - An `identifier` string constant.
 3. We need to create a separate model object for the messages within the thread.
 This goes back to the concept of making a model object for each "layer" of the JSON.
 You may notice that the value for the `"messages"` key in the JSON is another dictionary.
 Inside of the `MessageThread` class, create a struct called `Message`.

-This may seem a bit odd to nest a class inside of a class, but this is fairly common when using `Codable`.
+seem a bit odd to nest a class inside of a class or a struct inside of a struct, but this is fairly common when using `Codable`.
 However, this may change as time goes on. `Codable` is relatively new as it was only released in Swift 4.
 In order to refer to this `Message` class, you must write `MessageThread.Message`.

 4. In the `Message` struct, add the following:
     - A `text` string constant.